Configurable Simulation Monitor

 Simulation has become invaluable in product and manufacturing process design.
 For example, in high pressure die casting (HPDC) process design, simulation can indicate how the dies should be cooled and/or heated to minimize the amount of time the dies must remain closed while the part solidifies.
 Additionally, simulation allows the runner geometry in a casting to be designed such that the metal flow reaches the gates at the same time thereby minimizing defects in the casting.
 By continually monitoring flow and temperature details in a simulation, defects in a design can often be identified while a simulation is still running.
 This allows the design to be modified quickly and allows more designs to be investigated in a shorter amount of time.

-A new functionality in FLOW-3D CAST v5.0 is the Configurable Simulation Monitor, which expands on the capabilities of the history data plotting tool from previous versions.
-Now, users will able to add and monitor any history data in the simulation through the runtime plots.
+FLOW-3D CAST‘s Configurable Simulation Monitor expands on the capabilities of the history data plotting tool from previous versions.
+With the Configurable Simulation Monitor, users can add and monitor any history data in the simulation through the runtime plots.

 To make the monitor view more manageable, multiple variables can be added to the same plot or to individual plots.
 Each plot is displayed on a separate tab so moving between plots is as simple as clicking a tab.